 For Matthias, it was a truly life-changing choice that paid dividends - he shook up the sport well before his world championship triumph.
 After an incredible final battle with American Terry Adams, Matthias won the 2007 Voodoo Jam in New Orleans, the final event of the world circuit.

 He was hailed as one of the most inspiring next-generation riders and has not looked back since.
 Not one to hang around, the Frenchman continued to establish himself as the world’s top rider.
-Matthias now virtually dominates the BMX Flatland world stage, with wins at the 2011 and 2012 VANS rebeljam contests, the BMX Worlds, and a first place at the 2012 Dew Tour in Ocean City.
+Matthias now virtually dominates the BMX Flatland world stage, and has enthusiastically been crossing over the disciplines of flatland and street.